plopesc/background_tasks_slides/slides.md

 ## Limitations

-Not all the cron tasks might have same needs
+Cron tasks may not all have the same requirements

 Hard to have a clear overview of tasks run